nus-cs2103-AY2324S1/ip/docs/README.md

 ### Saving tasks: `end`

 Ends the current session and saves the current task list onto the hard drive.
+Note: Tasks are only saved upon this command.

 Format: `end`